zeruhur/fiction_engine_framework/handbook/fiction_engine_handbook.md

 If the previous chapters were the diagnosis, *Thresholds* is the treatment.
 It is a tool for practice: a way to experience what happens to your group's attention when the procedural mediation is minimized.

 The full, verbatim rules follow in the Appendix.
 Use them as a reference, a starting point for your own experiments, or simply as a final demonstration of the lens in motion.

+One cost should be named honestly. *Thresholds* buys procedural transparency by moving interpretive labor onto the referee and table.
+Its rules are thin, but the table must be able to produce concrete consequences from fictional context.
+When the context is vague or the group's creative energy runs low, the engine can still stall—the same cost identified for 24XX and FU.
+Thin rules require a generative table.

 Now, return to the Road.